akka/akka-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 This adds a delay each time a new persistence id is found by an offset query when the first event doesn't have a sequenceNr of `1`.
 If this is an issue it can be set to 0s.
 If events are found out of order due to this the stage will fail.

+## Events by tag reconciliation

+In the event that the `tag_views` table gets corrupted there is a @apidoc[Reconciliation] extension that can help fix it.
+It can only be run while the application is offline but per persistence id operations can be used if it is known that the persistence id is not running.

+It supports:

+* Deleting all events in the tag view for a given persistence id
+* Re-building the tag view for a persistence id for a tag
+* Query for all tags (inefficient query)
+* Truncate the tag view and all metadata so it can be re-built

+After deleting the tag views they will be automatically re-built next time the persistence id starts or with an explicit rebuild.

 ## Other tuning

 ### Setting a bucket size